 Solos Dinus: Practical Guide to Solitary Individualism

-This is a book about ways and their conclusions, a practical guide,additional content of philosophy and of contemplation by Tomasio the Monk, which is his second book.
-With the inspiration of his first book, "Hermitericum", Rubinshtein has devised the practicality of his independently-created ideology: Solitary Individualism.
+This is a book about ways and their conclusions, a practical guide, and additional content of philosophy and contemplation by Tomasio the Monk, which is his second book.
+With the inspiration of his first book, "Hermitericum," Rubinshtein has devised the practicality of his independently-created ideology: Solitary Individualism.

-Through a fluent, hard-working and serene writing, Rubinshtein yet again puts himself in the role of the Monk, and writes us how can one live a life that are built under the value of seclusion, and also disproves things we tend to see as taken-for-granted.
+Through fluent, hard-working, and serene writing, Rubinshtein once again puts himself in the role of the Monk, and writes us how one can live a life that is built under the value of seclusion, and also disproves things we tend to see as taken-for-granted.

-In a monastic manner, he claims that one doesn't have to escape from civilization in order to live seclusively; what if we are all loners, from birth until death?
+In a monastic manner, he claims that one does not have to escape from civilization in order to live seclusively.
+What if we are all loners, from birth until death?